 ‘I understand monsieur, and do forgive me—for I was not expecting to see you here in the quarter today.
 I am a humble woman, and as you see I live in a humble area’, she explained, with a bit of a maudlin passion.

-‘That is not a crime mademoiselle, and I shall leave you to tend to your daily matters’, I said before I departed.
+‘That is not a crime mademoiselle, and I shall leave you to tend to your daily matters’.

 ‘Although it seems that Dufour was murdered, we cannot bring him back to life.
 We must concentrate on deciding what to do next’.

-‘You expect me to be calm Detective Crow, when we are on the verge of another war with Germany?'
+‘You expect me to be calm Inspector Crow, when we are on the verge of another war with Germany?'
 Bonheur ejaculated.

 ‘Of course I understand that Bonheur.
 However, if we do not solve this case, then the murders will continue, and war will be much more than a mere unavoidability.
-It could develop into a broader war’, I uttered.
+It could develop into a broader war’.

 ‘I mean more countries could get involved in this wretched war that you speak of,' I clarified.